wechuli/azure_iot_resources/microsoft_certified_iot_developer/introduction.md

 - Provisioning devices and control which devices can connect to your infrastructure.
 - Control the state of your devices and monitor their activities.

+Azure IoT enables you to:

+- Reimagine your business processes by reducing data silos between Customers, Operations, Products/Assets, and Employees.

+- Deploy managed software as a service for IoT with minimal cloud expertise (SaaS solutions) using Azure IoT Central.

+- Customize industry-specific IoT solutions for common IoT scenarios - PaaS solutions through Azure IoT solution accelerators.

+- Extend intelligence from the cloud to your edge devices using Azure IoT Edge.

+- Connect, monitor, and control billions of IoT assets using Azure IoT Hub.

+- Create a digital model of your physical space or assets using Azure Digital Twins.

+- Explore and gain insights from time-series IoT data in real-time using Azure Time Series Insights.

+- Build and connect highly secure MCU-powered devices using Azure Sphere.

+- Provide geospatial context to data using Azure Maps.

+- Navigate the art of the possible beyond traditional applications like predictive maintenance.

+- Generate an automated feedback loop between the device and the cloud to increase the solution efficiency.

 ## IoT Services

 There are several IoT-related services in Azure.